Bathroom Horror Stories from People with Food Sensitivities

 Take The Quiz

-If you’re experiencing gas and bloating, diarrhea, or constipation, this quiz may help determine the presence of sucrose intolerance.
+If you’re experiencing gas and bloating, diarrhea, or constipation, this quiz may help determine the presence of Sucrose Intolerance caused by Congenital Sucrase-Isomaltase Deficiency (CSID).

 My love-hate relationship with candy never seems to change.
 I have always adored candy – the shapes, the colors, the variety – and I love the effect and transformation candy has on others: watching crying children’s mood change the moment a piece of chocolate is placed in their hand, or seeing my friends salivate at the first bite of a decadent, chocolate-fudge cake.
 Unfortunately for me, the transformation is an entirely different experience.
 My body sucks at digesting sugar.
 Quite frankly, candy hates me.